-Our common stock is traded on the OTC Bulletin Board, and therefore the trading volume is more limited and sporadic than if our common stock were traded on the Nasdaq Stock Market or a national stock exchange such as the American Stock Exchange.
-Although we have applied for listing on the Nasdaq Capital Market, there can be no assurance that we will remain listed on such exchange if accepted.
+Our common stock is traded on the OTC Bulletin Board, and therefore the trading volume is more limited and sporadic than if our common stock were traded on a national stock exchange such as the American Stock Exchange.
+Although we have applied for listing on the American Stock Exchange, there can be no assurance that we will remain listed on such exchange if accepted.
 Additionally, the price of our common stock may be volatile as a result of a number of factors, including, but not limited to, the following:

-- · developments in our pending litigation against Microsoft; - · quarterly variations in our operating results; - · large purchases or sales of common stock; - · actual or anticipated announcements of new products or services by us or competitors; - · general conditions in the markets in which we compete; and - · economic and financial conditions.
+- · developments in our pending litigation against Microsoft; - · quarterly variations in our operating results; - · large purchases or sales of common stock; - actual or anticipated announcements of new products or services by us or competitors; - · general conditions in the markets in which we compete; and - · economic and financial conditions.